Fuseteam/docs.ubports.com/porting/build_and_boot/standalone_kernel_build.rst

 Creating the device source
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Clone an existing repo for a device from https://gitlab.com/ubports/porting.
+Clone an existing repo (for a device, not the kernel) from https://gitlab.com/ubports/porting.
 Ideally choose a device with similar SoC/Android version as base.

 deviceinfo contains the configuration used during device build process (kernel, boot, dtb/dtbo if needed + recovery on later porting stages).
 To craft your own deviceinfo, follow the guide further.